JohnLCaron/rlauxe/cases/src/test/data/corla/RISK_REVIEW.md

 the larger n directly to the formula, which gives those non-contest ballots unearned credit and understates the risk.

+JOHN COMMENT: not true

 In the KM test martingale, ballots that do **not** contain the contest contribute a factor of exactly 1.0 — they carry no information about the contest and should not count toward n.
 Therefore Python's definition (contest-specific ballots only) is mathematically correct for `rlacalc.KM_P_value`, and John's larger n gives a result that is optimistic by a factor of `(1 − dm/(2γ))^(nJ − nPy)` — the spurious contribution of the extra non-contest draws.

+JOHN COMMENT: not true

 **Note on John's `haveMvrs` count:** For Adams County, `haveMvrs = 214`, not 231.
 The 17 ballots excluded are those that appear in `contestComparison.csv` under **both**